jeff-boykin/old-work-docs/Documents/instructor_directions.md

 ## Setting Up Your Student-Facing Repo

-In Data Science, we recommend using a student-facing repo to distribute project prompts, sample and solution code, slides and notes.
-The instructor or producer should create a student-facing repo for their course by following these steps:
+In Data Science, we recommend using a student-facing repo to distribute project prompts/rubrics, starter/sample code, and course resources.
+The instructor should create a student-facing repo for their course by following these steps:

 ***